ibme-qubic/svbdoc/doc/tests/biexp.rst

 We investigate convergence by calculating the mean of the cost function across all test instances by epoch.
 Note that this measure is not directly comparable when different priors are used as the closeness of the posterior to the prior is part of the cost calculation.
+Convergence is plotted by runtime, rather than number of epochs for two reasons: Firstly since this is the measure of most interest to the end user, and also because in the case of mini-batch processing one epoch may represent multiple iterations of the optimization loop.

-We also consider typical speed of convergence, defined for each voxel as the epoch at which it first came within 5% of its best cost.
+We also consider per-voxel speed of convergence, defined for each voxel as the epoch at which it first came within 5% of its best cost.
 This definition is only useful when convergence was eventually achieved.